 We also found that the reserve (and Sicily in general) was full of swifts darting to and fro.
 A good number seemed to live in the eaves of the Baroque buildings.
 We had a fantastic time watching them buzz here and there.

 A great earthquake destroyed much of Sicily in 1693.
 From the rubble emerged the Baroque-style architecture that Sicily is most famous for.
-The Baroque hill towns of Noto, Modica, and Ragusa were definitely highlights of our Sicilian road trip.
+The Baroque hill towns of Noto, Modica, and Ragusa were definitely highlights of our week long road trip in Sicily.
 The Baroque towns are also quite difficult to visit without the freedom that comes with renting a car.

-Our first stop was Noto.
+Our first stop on our road trip in Sicily was Noto.
 Known equally for its architecture and for having the best gelato in the world, we spent a sunny afternoon exploring church after church inside and out.
 There are a number of outdoor cafes and gelato shops to steep in the atmosphere.
 Note: many cafes are closed on Monday (when we visited) which meant we had to try a bit harder to find a place for lunch.

-We rolled into Modica just before dusk, dropped off the car, and set off to explore the town.
-Modica features not only amazing Baroque architecture but also its very own kind of chocolate.
-Practically every other shop is a Modica chocolatier offering generous samples of their wares.
+We drove into Modica just before dusk, dropped off the car, and set off to explore the town on foot.
+Modica not only features amazing Baroque architecture but also its very own kind of chocolate.
+Practically every other shop is a Modica chocolatier offering generous samples.
 I could get used to this!
 To learn more about the fabulous foods of Sicily, check out this post.

 The next day, we set off on a walk across town.
 Modica is situated on two distinct hillsides.
 Definitely take the time to get lost while climbing further and further upwards.
 We admired the sooty stone buildings from above.
 I loved how the town seemed to just spill over the hillside.
 Modica offers some amazing opportunities for a photo walk.

-After two nights in Modica, set a course for Ragusa by car, the third in the trio of famous Baroque hill towns.
+After two nights in Modica, we were ready to continue our Sicily road trip by setting a course for Ragusa, the third in the trio of famous Baroque hill towns.

 We spent a couple hours exploring the town on foot.
 Ragusa sits across two separate hills and we ended up climbing them both.
 We definitely worked for it and were huffing and puffing by the time we were done, but it was totally worth it for the brilliant photo opportunities at the top.

-Continuing on our journey by car, we spent about half a day and a single night in the town of Piazza Armerina.
+Continuing our travels by car, we spent about half a day and a single night in the town of Piazza Armerina.
 The town is famous for the nearby Villa Romana del Casale, a well-preserved Roman townhouse with stunning mosaics.

 What was our favorite part about visiting Villa Romana del Casale?
 The depictions of everyday life in the Roman Empire.
 We studied the bikini girls mosaic.
 Apparently, female athletes would work out in the equivalent of string bikinis.
 I'm not sure I could have pulled that off back in the day!

 We paused our road trip briefly to stretch our legs in Enna before making the final push to Palermo.
-Enna sits at the top of a hill and we wound our way up a very steep and narrow backroad to get there.
+Enna sits at the top of a hill and we drove our way up a very steep, winding, and narrow backroad to get there.
 It was worth it in the end when we parked the car and looked out across the valley and saw Mount Etna hovering like a ghost in the distance.

 We stayed close to Teatro Politeama Garibaldi which cut a stunning presence on Piazza Ruggero Settimo.
 I loved how the stain-glassed windows reflected the deep blue of the sky.